acoustic-content-samples/sample-custom-element-ui/sample-ui-extension-colorpicker/README.md

 # Sample UI extension for a dropdown selection with values from a 3rd party API

-A sample which provides a color picker that displays the inbuilt browser colour picker, letting the content creator specify a colour visually.
-The value for the selected colour is stored in the underlying text element.
+A sample which provides a color picker that displays the inbuilt browser color picker, letting the content creator specify a color visually.
+The value for the selected color is stored in the underlying text element.

 The picker is generated in the sample by including an HTML5 input element tag <`input id="colorPicker" type="color" onInput="onInput()">` in the UI extension HTML.